CanonicalLtd/maas-docs/en/installconfig-commission-nodes.md

 TODO:  Add CLI for IP address assignment methods
        Add CLI for image/kernel to use for commissioning (?)
-       Explain web UI checkboxes: 'Allow SSH access', 'Retain network configuration' and 'Retain storage configuration' Why can't enlistment and commissioning be combined into one step?
-This need to be clarified (is it network interface attach/configure?)
+       Explain web UI checkboxes: 'Allow SSH access', 'Retain network configuration' and 'Retain storage configuration'

 # Commission Nodes